 British physician Dr. Richard Asher coined the term Munchausen Syndrome in 1951.
 It was named after an 18th century German officer, Baron von Munchausen, who was known for enhancing stories.
 Munchausen Syndrome occurs when a patient exaggerates, entirely creates, or inflicts upon themselves an illness or disease.
 Most of the time, the symptoms do not actually exist, or the patient caused themselves to experience the symptoms.
 Munchausen Syndrome normally occurs because a person is looking for attention or sympathy.

-Munchausen Syndrome By Proxy
+Munchausen Syndrome by Proxy

-Symptoms of Munchausen Syndrome By Proxy
+Symptoms of Munchausen Syndrome by Proxy

-Child Abuse & Munchausen Syndrome by Proxy
+Child Abuse and Munchausen Syndrome by Proxy

-Child Abuse Defense Attorneys
+Experienced Child Abuse Defense Attorneys in Michigan